twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TCOLORFORM** – It's not the standard Windows color selection dialog.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Used when modifying the properties of each composite glyph member.
 The default push button is **OK**.
 * **TCONVERTBITMAPTOCONTOURSFORM** – Used when converting bitmaps to contours into contours.
 The default push button is **OK**.
-* **TDISABLEDFORM** – For version 5.0 and 8.0 until 12.0.0.2539 only, displays this form used by reduced functionality mode or when pressing **Use Evaluation Version** in the splash screen after the 30-day grace period.
+* **TDISABLEDFORM** – For version 5.0 and 8.0 until 12.0.0.2539 only, displays this form used by reduced functionality mode or when pressing **Use Evaluation Version** in the splash screen after a grace period of 30 days.
 * **TDM** – This data is binary.
 * **TEXPORTGLYPHDATAFORM** – Used when exporting glyph data.
 The default push button is **OK**.
 * **TEXTRACTFROMTTCFORM** – Used by **Tools: Extract from TTC...** to extract TrueType font collections.
 The default push button is **Next**.
 * **TFINDFORM** – Used when searching parts of a font.
 * **TFONTEMBEDDINGLICENSINGRIGHTSFORM** – Used when changing embedding and licensing rights in the font.
 The default push button is **OK**.
 * **TFONTHEADERFLAGSFORM** – Used when changing header flags in the font.
 The default push button is **OK**.
 * **TFONTINSTALLWIZARDFORM** – Used when installing the font for use with other applications.
-The default push button is **Next** or **Finish**.
+The default push button is **Next** (the label changes to **Finish** in the last page).
 * **TFONTOVERVIEWFORM** – Shows the glyphs available in any opened font.
 * **TFONTPROPERTIESFORM** – Used when viewing the font properties.
 The default push button is **OK**.
 * **TFONTSETTINGSFORM** – Displays a dialog where you can change various settings for the font.
 The default push button is **OK**.
 * **TFONTTABLESFORM** – Displays a dialog where it shows a full list of tables in the font.
 The default push button is **OK**.
 * **TFONTTESTFORM** – Used when testing TrueType or OpenType fonts (not web fonts).
-Version 3.0 has a dropdown list to choose the encoding, which this is implemented with Windows 95.
+Version 3.0 has a dropdown list to choose the encoding.
 The Sample Text list in versions 5.0 through 6.0 is predefined and cannot be edited.
 Version 3.0 through 6.0 only prints ASCII characters in the current font.
 * **TGASPFORM** – Used when managing gasps in the font.
 The default push button is **OK**.
 * **TGENERATECONTOURSCANCELFORM** – The default push button is **Cancel**.
 * **TGENERATEPROBLEMREPORTFORM** – Used when pressing **Next** in the Glyph Validation Wizard.
 The problem report is "Report".
 The default push button is **OK**.